 Yes, unless you are a national of Nepal, Bhutan or the Maldives.
-The easiest way to get one is to apply for an e-tourist visa online, but make sure you visit the official site… Here’s the link.
+If you are from an eligible country, the easiest way to get one is to apply for an e-tourist visa online (if you are not from an eligible country you will need to book an appointment and visit your local embassy, consulate or visa facilitation service), but make sure you visit the official site… Here’s the link.

 Assuming you live in an eligible country / territory you can apply online up until a minimum of 4 days in advance of the date of arrival with a window of 120 days.
 So for example, if you are applying on 1st Sept you can select arrival date from 5th Sept to 2nd Jan.